Now on Mac — start your 60-day free trial.

 How do I edit an item I already created in the Finish Schedule?

-How do I delete an item?
+How do I delete an item in the Finish Schedule?

-How do I create a new category?
+How do I create or edit a Category in a Finish Schedule?

 1. Category Name (ex.
 Plumbing Fixtures)